Home Insurance in Poland for Foreigners • Rent & Property Cover Guide 2026

 Major Insurers Offering Home Insurance in Poland

 Poland has a competitive property insurance market.
-The main players you'll encounter include:
+The table below summarizes the main players you'll encounter and what each is known for:

 Each insurer has different OWU (Ogólne Warunki Ubezpieczenia — General Terms and Conditions), different exclusion lists, and different claim handling processes.
 This is exactly why comparing policies on price alone is unreliable.
 A 200 PLN policy that excludes water damage from a defective installation is not cheaper than a 350 PLN policy that covers it — it's just worse.